-As described in the Comments to Section 1-201, records are entitled to filing if they meet the substantive and formal requirements of the Code.
-In these circumstances it is not appropriate to vest the Secretary of State with general authority to establish mandatory forms for use under the Code.
-This section authorizes (but does not require) the Secretary of State to prepare forms suitable for filing under the Code.
-However, the use of these forms is permissive and cannot be required by the Secretary of State.
-The Secretary of State is authorized to prescribe forms for annual / biennial reports, however, and for cover sheets for entity filings.
+As described in the comments to Section 1-201, records are entitled to filing if they meet the substantive and formal requirements of the Code.
+In these circumstances it is not appropriate to vest the Secretary of State or other state filing office with general authority to establish mandatory forms for use under the Code.
+This section authorizes (but does not require) the filing office to prepare forms suitable for filing under the Code.
+However, the use of these forms is permissive and cannot be required by the filing office.
+The filing office is authorized to prescribe forms for annual / biennial reports, however, and for cover sheets for entity filings.